 How popular is the baby name Suffrage in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Suffrage and check out all the blog posts that mention the name Suffrage.
+Plus, check out all the blog posts that mention the name Suffrage.

 Suffrage Adelia VanHook was born in North Carolina in 1864.